DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Radiotherapy and chemotherapy without surgery preserve the anal sphincter so that the patient can continue to have normal bowel motions with reduced risk of incontinence of faeces.

-Abdominoperineal resection with colostomy is not usually required, but may be performed if initial treatment is unsuccessful.
-The procedure involves excision of anus, rectum and a section of colon, surgical closure of the rectum and diversion of the colon to open out onto the abdominal wall.
+Abdominoperineal resection with a colostomy is not usually required but may be performed if initial treatment is unsuccessful.
+The procedure involves excision of anus, rectum and a section of the colon, surgical closure of the rectum and diversion of the colon to open out onto the abdominal wall.

 Treatment may result in faecal incontinence.

 HPV vaccination is expected to reduce the incidence of anal cancer in the future.
 In Australia, boys and girls are offered quadrivalent HPV vaccination (Gardisil™), protecting them against HPV 16, 18, 6 and 11.
-In New Zealand, from 1 January 2017, 9-valent vaccination is offered to boys and girls up to the age of 26.
+In New Zealand, 9-valent vaccination is offered to boys and girls up to the age of 26.
 Vaccination programmes vary in other countries.

 © 2019 DermNet New Zealand Trust.